prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

   * In the Prometheus text exposition format values are represented as floats.
 The dot (`.`) is not mandatory.
   * In the OpenMetrics text exposition [format](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#numbers) floats and integers are explicitly distinguished by the dot (`.`) sign being present or not in the value.
   * In the Prometheus/OpenMetrics ProtoBuf [format](https://github.com/prometheus/client_model/blob/d56cd794bca9543da8cc93e95432cd64d5f99635/io/prometheus/client/metrics.proto#L115-L122) float and integer numbers are explicitly transferred in different fields.

+### Exemplars

+* Reuse the same logic as with exponential histograms.
+Roughly: parse the exemplars from the classic histogram, discard exemplars without timestamp and sort by timestamp before forwarding.

 ### Writing/storage